SoftwareHeritage/swh-deposit/README.md

 ### [6] Deposit Removal

-As long as the deposit's status remains `partial`, it's possible to remove the deposit.
+As long as the deposit's status remains `partial`, it's possible to remove the deposit entirely or remove only the deposit's archive(s).

-Further query to that deposit will return a 404 response.
+If the deposit has been removed, further querying that deposit will return a 404 response.

+If the deposit's archive(s) has been removed, we can still ensue other query to update that deposit.

 ### Operation Status